-A great place to start is the Certified Nursing Assistant (CNA) course which is available at Davis Tech.
-In addition to being a prerequisite for the Practical Nurse (PN) program, the CNA course will give you a great introduction to the nursing profession, and you will learn vital skills that will be built upon in the PN and RN programs.
+A great place to start is the Certified Nurse Assistant (CNA) course which is available at Davis Tech.
+In addition to being a prerequisite for the Practical Nurse (PN) program, the CNA course will give you a great introduction to the nursing profession, and you will learn vital skills that will be built upon in the PN program.

 Once you complete your CNA, you can get a job and get experience doing hands-on patient care.
 This will give you additional points on the PN program application.
 From there, you can go on to complete all the prerequisite and support courses required for PN admission and/or graduation.

 The application document is available during our select application times (See “When can I apply for the Practical Nurse program?”).
 To apply: